Lule-M/subnet-practice/README.md

 ## How to install

-Just compile from source (until something better is made)
+Just compile from source (until a makefile is made or something)

 ## How to use

-To be announced :)
+You can just run the program from the terminal, which writes to standard output.
+Alternatively you can use pandoc to save the output to a file.

+`./ipsp | pandoc -f textile -o subnet-practice.pdf`

+This runs the program, and saves its output to a pdf.